 Opening times: from first days of March to first days of November

-Guided tours: special ticket for group of minimum 25 persons and Guided visit (compulsory reservation): € 4,00 adults – € 4 children
+Guided tours: special ticket for a group of minimum 25 persons and guided visit (compulsory reservation): € 4,00 adults – € 4 children

 Tourism information: is near Peschiera del Garda (8 km)